esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 mysql -h localhost -u user -p mongooseim < mysql.sql
 ```

-You should also configure MySQL database in the `mongooseim.toml` file.
+You should also configure the MySQL database in the `mongooseim.toml` file.
 Please refer to the [RDBMS options](../advanced-configuration/outgoing-connections.md#rdbms-options) for more information.

 **Version notice**